opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The Alpha option adds also a transparency displacement to fully-opaque images.

-.. note:: The horizontal and vertical offset can also be set by using a point gadget in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The horizontal and vertical offset can also be set by using a point gadget in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. _random_wave: